shienlong/parallel/README.md

 - Highly efficient and high-throughput implementation
 - Many integrations with other popular libraries like OpenCV

-## 5. Results (visualization) and discussion about findings. here you should also include a roadmap of each objective that has been addressed.
+## 5. Result, Discussion, and Roadmap

 **Results:**